gotgit/gotgit/en.rst

      Fig 7-1

-7.2       Save bad reset using reflog             [105]
+7.2       Rollback incorrect reset using reflog   [105]
 =======================================================

 7.3       Deep into git reset                     [107]